Skip to content

 Area of study

-English and literature programs
+English & literature programs

 When you study English and literature at UT, you sharpen valuable critical-thinking skills and gain the ability to use language both strategically and creatively.
 Discover the greatest writers in history and perhaps become one yourself.
 From courses exploring early American literature to creative writing, programs within this study area will prepare you for a successful future in a variety of fields.